LeGrimoire/roleplayingcards/README.md

   - `node ./resources/tools/update-icons.js`

-license
+## License
 =======

-This generator is provided under the terms of the MIT License
+This generator is provided under the terms of the MIT License and is hugely based on the one made by Robert ['crobi'](https://github.com/crobi) Autenrieth at [https://github.com/crobi/rpg-cards](https://github.com/crobi/rpg-cards).

-Icons are made by various artists, available at [http://game-icons.net](http://game-icons.net).
+Icons are made by various artists, available at [https://game-icons.net](https://game-icons.net).
 They are provided under the terms of the Creative Commons 3.0 BY license.